smg6511/flexo-archives-widget/readme.txt

 == Frequently Asked Questions ==

+= The colors of the archive lists are funny. =

+While this isn't a question, it is something I hear a lot about in connnection with the Flexo Archives Widget.

+This isn't the widget's fault.
+The colors of the lists are set (or not) by your theme.
+All my JavaScript does is hide or display the lists.
+It doesn't care about colors.
+It's likely that your theme doesn't have rules in its stylesheet to match the nested lists generated.

 == Screenshots ==

 1. Before and after expansion with the default theme

 == Version History ==

+= 1.0.5 =

+- Added an ID to each flexo-list.
+Added a check for themes that don't put the widget's ID in the element that contains it.
+Now we don't hide the archive lists on such broken themes, so they stay accessible.

 = 1.0.4 =